• Workshops

 The different types of work-life separation highlight different strategies and desires among respondents:

-1. Integrated approach: Some people, like David, prefer to combine work and life and find satisfaction in both without needing clear boundaries.
+1. Integrated approach: Some people, like Paul, prefer to combine work and life and find satisfaction in both without needing clear boundaries.

-2. Limited integration: Others, like Arne, strive to integrate work and life, but are limited by the nature of their work.
+2. Limited integration: Others, like Mikel, strive to integrate work and life, but are limited by the nature of their work.

-3. Necessary separation: Individuals like Kazumi need separation due to additional responsibilities such as childcare and are looking for more flexibility.
+3. Necessary separation: Individuals like Simone need separation due to additional responsibilities such as childcare and are looking for more flexibility.

-4. Strict separation to manage stress: People like Amadi have learned the importance of strict separation to manage stress effectively.
+4. Strict separation to manage stress: People like Paul have learned the importance of strict separation to manage stress effectively.

-5. Struggle for separation: Respondents like Tatjana struggle to maintain separation due to demanding working hours and responsibilities and would like to see more structured and shorter working hours.
+5. Struggle for separation: Respondents like Clara struggle to maintain separation due to demanding working hours and responsibilities and would like to see more structured and shorter working hours.

 These perspectives shed light on how various factors such as the type of workplace, personal responsibilities, and individual preferences influence the work-life separation approach.